PreMiD/Localization/ro/install/macos.md

 title: macOS
 description: Getting started with a PreMiD installation on macOS
 published: true
-date: 2020-01-19T23:42:21.676Z
+date: 2020-02-12T22:21:49.594Z
 tags:
 ---

-> Înainte să mergi mai departe, verifică dacă sistemul tău îndeplinește toate [cerințele](/install/requirements).
+> Before going any further, make sure your system meets all the [requirements](/install/requirements).
 >
 > {.is-info}